-Interested students in good academic standing will need to complete a one-page MBA Application Form by March 1 of the year prior to intended matriculation.
-Applications will be made available by and submitted to the assistant director of dual degree programs and then routed to the MBA program director.
+Interested students in good academic standing will need to complete a one-page Application Form by March 1 of the year prior to intended matriculation.
+Applications will be made available by and submitted to the assistant director of curricular initiatives, and then routed to the joint degree program manager.